The Joys of a Dysfunctional, Symbiotic Relationship

 “Careful.
 You’re offending the cat.”

 I suppose he could have a point.
-Me & Cat (yes, my cat’s name is Cat) might have a dysfunctional relationship, but it’s been functioning quite well for the two of us for the past decade & a half.
-Me & Cat, we prefer to think of it as a symbiotic relationship.
+Me and Cat (yes, my cat’s name is Cat) might have a dysfunctional relationship, but it’s been functioning quite well for the two of us for almost the past two decades.
+Me and Cat, we prefer to think of it as a symbiotic relationship.

 See, we lived alone together for a long time before I married Olivier.
 I wouldn’t say I was a crazy cat lady.
-I mean, I’m married, I don’t think I meet the minimum age requirement just yet & I think to officially be a crazy cat lady, one should have several cats.
+I mean, I dated, I didn’t meet the minimum age requirement and I think to officially be a crazy cat lady, one should actually be crazy and have several cats.
 A shit load of cats.
 I just have Cat.
 Singular.

 However, I will admit to a few other similarities.

-Never mind that me & Cat have frequently engaged in full-length conversations.
-Forget the fact that we used to sit on the couch destroying a King Sooper’s rotisserie chicken & a wedge of roquefort together.
+Never mind that me and Cat have frequently engaged in full-length conversations.
+Forget the fact that we used to sit on the couch destroying a King Sooper’s rotisserie chicken and a wedge of Roquefort cheese together.
 I’m sure all cat owners do this.
 They do… don’t they?

-Cat has been with me through 2 failed relationships, 6 moves (one across the Atlantic), the first 6 years of my marriage & 3 jobs.
-She’s traveled at my side by car, train & airplane.
-We’ve taken long walks & camping trips together.
+Cat has been with me through 2 failed relationships, 6 moves (one across the Atlantic), the first 6 years of my marriage and 3 jobs.
+She’s traveled at my side by car, train and airplane.
+We’ve taken long walks and camping trips together.

-So far, she’s been the longest & most stable relationship in my life.
+So far, she’s been the longest and most stable relationship in my life.

-I don't understand her words, but I'm sure they are very wise.
+I don’t understand the literal meaning of her words, but I know they are very wise.

 Laugh if you want to.
 Roll your eyes if you like, but she helps me out when I need her to.